Gigot (film)

-Gigot is a 1962 American comedy film directed by Gene Kelly and starring Jackie Gleason.
+Gigot is a 1962 American comedy-drama film directed by Gene Kelly and starring Jackie Gleason.

 Plot

 Gigot (Gleason) (the name means "leg of mutton" in French) is a mute Frenchman living in a cellar in the Ménilmontant district of Paris in the 1920s.
 He ekes out a hand-to-mouth existence as a janitor at his landlady's apartment building.
 He is routinely treated with condescension by neighbors and often is made the butt of practical jokes.
 However, he is a decent and kindhearted fellow, traits not unnoticed by children and the animals he often feeds.
 Gigot has one unusual predilection: he is attracted by funeral processions and finds himself attending, whether or not he ever knew the departed.
 He can't help but cry along with all the other mourners.

 After being abused by locals at a pub, he chances upon a woman, Colette (Katherine Kath), and her 6-year-old daughter Nicole (Diane Gardner), huddled in a doorway trying to stay dry.
 He takes them to his dingy basement abode, gives them what food and drink he has, a bed to sleep in, and shelter from the rain.
 Colette is suspicious but is so exhausted that she accepts.

 Gigot gleefully dotes upon Nicole.
 Gigot is astonished to discover she is ignorant of what a church is, completely unaware of God.
 Nicole points to a crucifix and asks about it.
 The mute attempts to convey the identity and significance of Christ as the savior of the world, but Nicole cannot understand.
 Frustrated at his inability to explain, Gigot begins punching himself in the face, until Nicole cries for him to stop, and reassures him by imitating the motions Gigot used in his own attempts to explain.